-To find out whether fitness trackers really work, first we need to know precisely what they do.
-Fitness trackers come in all shapes and sizes, and include a wide variety of different sensors and features depending on the brand.
+To find out whether fitness trackers really work, first, we need to know precisely what they do.
+Fitness trackers come in all shapes and sizes and include various sensors and features depending on the brand.
 Almost universally, they rely on a heart rate monitor to calculate rough calorie expenditure and motion sensors to detect movement.

-The premise is simple: the harder your heart is working, the more you’re exerting yourself, the more calories you are burning.
+The premise is simple: the harder your heart is working, the more you’re exerting yourself, the more calories you burn.